emsquid/pic/README.md

 PIC (**P**review **I**mage in **C**LI ) is a lightweight Rust tool to preview images in your terminal!
 <br>
 With support for various image protocols ([`Kitty`](https://sw.kovidgoyal.net/kitty/graphics-protocol/), [`Sixel`](https://saitoha.github.io/libsixel/), [`iTerm`](https://iterm2.com/documentation-images.html)) it works in several terminals, and can still use Unicode blocks in case your terminal isn't supported.
+PIC also provides a library for you to use in your own tools!

 ## Features